 The experiments that they have supported the claim that opioids are part of this process.
 According to Bowling, the influence of music on the brain is so obvious that we don’t even need neuroscientists to confirm that.
 People feel a change in their emotions whenever they hear music.

-On the other hand, Fritz is focused on creating a special software that has the ability to provide musical feedback to the final users which he believes might ease pain and help people with heart disease or even drug addicts.
-There are hospitals that use music before surgery and during MRI scans.
-Most experts, like Sven Bringman, Swedish scientists from the Karolinska Institute believe that music should be used much more in healthcare facilities.
+On the other hand, Fritz is focused on creating a special software that can provide musical feedback to the final users which he believes might ease pain and help people with heart disease or even drug addicts.
+Some hospitals use music before surgery and during MRI scans.
+Most experts, like Sven Bringman, a Swedish scientist from the Karolinska Institute believe that music should be used much more in healthcare facilities.

-While it is true that music is not yet fully tested in clinical terms, it is also true that people are already using the power of music in order to help their brains.
+While it is true that music is not yet fully tested in clinical terms, it is also true that people are already using the power of music to help their brains.
 A huge number of people use music to get in the mood that they want.
-People use music to ease their work, ease their pain and get the necessary motivation.
+People use music to ease their work, ease their pain, and get the necessary motivation.

 Sources: Medical News Today | SMH | PNAS | io9 | NIH | New Scientist